hubtty/hubtty/doc/source/contributing.rst

 Contributing
 ------------

-For information on how to contribute to Ghubtty, please see the contents of the CONTRIBUTING.rst file.
+For information on how to contribute to Hubtty, please see the contents of the CONTRIBUTING.rst file.

 Bugs